isabella232/ZenKey-Auth-Tree-Node/README.md

 Steps for testing the ZenKey and ForgeRock configuration
 1. Logout of the Access Management instance.

 2. Access the Access Management instance again by visiting `https://am_url.com/openam/console`.

 3. Log in with ZenKey by selecting the green micro button.
 ![](https://github.com/ForgeRock/ZenKey-Auth-Tree-Node/blob/master/Images/01_sign_in.png)

 4. Select your ZenKey account
 ![](https://github.com/ForgeRock/ZenKey-Auth-Tree-Node/blob/master/Images/02_trusted_browser.png)

-**Note:** If you are not using a trusted browser, follow the on screen prompts to connect your browser to ZenKey.
+**Note:** If you are not using a trusted browser, follow the on screen prompts to connect your browser to ZenKey
 ![](https://github.com/ForgeRock/ZenKey-Auth-Tree-Node/blob/master/Images/02_connect_trusted_browser.png)

 5. The authorization request is sent to your ZenKey app
 ![](https://github.com/ForgeRock/ZenKey-Auth-Tree-Node/blob/master/Images/03_auth_request_sent.png)

 6. Open the ZenKey app on your phone and press continue <br>
 ![](https://github.com/ForgeRock/ZenKey-Auth-Tree-Node/blob/master/Images/04_continue_in_app.png)<br>

 7. You have successfully logged in within your browser
 ![](https://github.com/ForgeRock/ZenKey-Auth-Tree-Node/blob/master/Images/06_logged_in.png)